MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 ### Set up AWS Security Hub

+To view security recommendations for multiple regions, repeat the following steps for each relevant region.

+> [!NOTE]
+> If you are using a master account, repeat these steps to configure the master account and all connected member accounts across all relevant regions.

 1. Enable [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/gs-console.html).
 1. Enable [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html).
 1. Verify that there is data flowing to the Security Hub.